 Continual crossing with Thoroughbreds and other breeds gave rise to the American Saddlebred by the time of the first horse shows (early 1800s) and they were frequently judged winners becuase of their beauty, style and versatility.

 The United Sadlebred Association has long supported all Foreign Breeds in the UK and have always welcomed them to our events, given them equal status in the show ring as with our own breed the American Saddlebred Horse.
-We have been encouraging and supporting Foreign Breeds for over a decade in the UK and will continue to do so - we hope you will join us at our future events, be they showing, training of just a social gathering - all are welcome.
+We have been encouraging and supporting Foreign Breeds for over two decades in the UK and will continue to do so - we hope you will join us at our future events, be they showing, training of just a social gathering - all are welcome.

 USA-UK, 24 Coton Grove, Shirley, Solihull, Birmingham, B90 1BS.